Checking the EXIF Data

 The Benefits of the EXIF Data

-The EXIF Data is very crucial for photographers, especially for beginners.
-Photographers can find all sorts of useful information about the photo in the EXIF Data; shutter speed, aperture, ISO, Metering mode, and much more.
+The EXIF data is very crucial for photographers, especially for beginners.
+Photographers can find all sorts of helpful information about the photo in the EXIF Data; shutter speed, aperture, ISO, Metering mode, and much more.

 As you can see in the above picture, checking the EXIF Data provides valuable information for a photographer; everything from camera settings all the way to file format, date and time, etc.